 Physicists are highly sought after in industry, research, education, management, medicine, law and business because of their broad practical and numeracy skills, coupled with advanced scientific knowledge.

-All Surrey physics students learn a range of employability skills during their studies.
-These include a dedicated Year 1 module, Scientific Investigation Skills, which covers key communication skills, group work and presentations, problem solving in the laboratory environment, plus sessions on interview techniques, CV preparation and job applications.
+As a Surrey physics student, you’ll learn a range of employability skills during your studies.
+You will take a dedicated Year 1 module – Scientific Investigation Skills – which covers key communication skills, group work and presentations, and problem-solving in the laboratory.
+We will support you with building your CV, interview preparation and job applications.

-Students who take either the Professional Training or Research Year placements also gain invaluable employment and hands-on experience at their host institution.
+Students who take either the Professional Training Year or Research Year placements also gain invaluable employment experience at their host institution.